PerharicC/CarbonDrift/README.md

 **NOTE:** If one adds the -abs argument, the current mass will be plotted, otherwise the mass fraction $\frac{m}{m_0}(\varphi, \lambda)$ will be plotted for each grid cell.

-**NOTE:** If one would like to plot the difference between two simulations, file2 should also be provided in the parameters, together with the -diff argument.
+**NOTE:** If one would like to **plot the difference** between two simulations, two filepaths should be provided in the parameters, together with the -diff argument.
 One can then impose the -abs argument to plot the absolute difference file1 - file2.
 If -abs is not added, the plotted result will be (file1 - file2) / file1.

+**NOTE::** If one would like to **plot the sum** of multiple simulations, N filepaths should be provided in the parameters, together with the -diff argument.

-**NOTE:** If the depth argument -d is set to less than -5000, depth will be set to sea floor.
+**NOTE:** If the depth argument -d is set to less than -5000, depth will be set to **sea floor**.

 A possible output will look something like: